"You don’t have to get it perfect. You just have to get it going." - Marie Forleo

 Hi!
 I’m Lex!

-My path to counselling has been shaped by my own messy, meaningful experiences—and a deep appreciation for the courage it takes to grow.
-I believe that working on ourselves doesn’t mean going it alone; having a support system can make all the difference.
-I’m a lifelong learner with a passion for understanding people, and I see therapy as a space where both insight and self-compassion can flourish.
-With a background that spans working with all kinds of folks across different fields, I bring curiosity, care, and a belief that knowing yourself better is a gift worth pursuing.
+My path to counselling has been shaped by my own messy, meaningful experiences and a deep appreciation for how much courage it takes to grow.
+I don’t believe we’re meant to figure everything out on our own; having support and an outside perspective can make a real difference.
+I’m a lifelong learner with a genuine curiosity about people, and I see therapy as a space where insight and self-compassion can grow together.

 My Approach To Therapy